-Biden says he raised middling $15 million in 3rd quarter
+Biden says he raised middling $15.2 million in 3rd quarter

-WASHINGTON (AP) — Joe Biden has raised $15.2 million for his presidential campaign over the last three months.
+WASHINGTON (AP) — Joe Biden raised $15.2 million for his presidential campaign over the last three months.

 The sum places him well ahead of many lower-tier candidates in the Democratic primary.
 But it’s a middling amount for one of the top-polling candidates in the Democratic primary and lags behind what Bernie Sanders raised by more than $10 million.